pagkly/Zed/Investopedia3/Education Loan.md

 Education Loan
 ## What Is an Education Loan?

 An education loan is a sum of money borrowed to finance post-secondary education or higher education-related expenses.
 Education loans are intended to cover the cost of tuition, books and supplies, and living expenses while the borrower is in the process of pursuing a degree.
 Payments are often deferred while students are in college and, depending on the lender, sometimes they are deferred for an additional six-month period after earning a degree.
-This period is sometimes referred to as a "grace period."
+This period is sometimes referred to as a "[[A Closer Look at Grace Periods|grace period]]."

 ### Key Takeaways